 We come to realize how valuable something is when we pit it against everything else.
 So, let’s do the same to find out how the HSBC Visa Platinum Card fares against a few similar cards.

 - BOC Family Card – The BOC Family card is a generous card, and does well in all categories except for petrol.
-The only caveat is the monthly minimum spend requirement is fixed at S$700.
-With HSBC, you get two tiers you can get cashback from.
+The cashback is, however, capped by categories, making it less flexible.
+The other caveat is the monthly minimum spend requirement is fixed at S$700.

 Our final thoughts